isomerpages/gb-assist/_gov-assist/3-covid-specific-support.md

 * Additional $500m for employees’ wage increases, on top of $600m disbursed in March 2020

 Click <a href="https://mytax.iras.gov.sg/ESVWeb/default.aspx?target=EmployerEligibilitySearch" target="_blank" style="color:#037e8a">here</a> to check for eligibility.

+## Deferment of Income Tax Payments

+* Automatically defer income tax payments for 3 months, for companies and self-employed persons (SEPs)
+  * Companies: tax due from April to June 2020 payable only from July to September 2020